nocaps-org/updown-baseline/README.md

 Results
 -------

-Pre-trained checkpoints with the provided congis in (`configs` directory) are available to download:
+Pre-trained checkpoints with the provided configs in (`configs` directory) are available to download:

 ### UpDown Captioner (no CBS):